-- By 2012, at least 107 megawatts - By 2017, at least 51% of the City's electricity needs - By 2030, at least 75% of the City's electricity needs

-• By 2040, 100% or the greatest possible amount of the City's electricity needs Proposition would require that every two years the PUC file a report with the Board of Supervisors describing its efforts to meet these clean energy requirements.
+- By 2012, at least 107 megawatts - By 2017, at least 51% of the City's electricity needs - By 2030, at least 75% of the City's electricity needs - By 2040, 100% or the greatest possible amount of the City's electricity needs Proposition would require that every two years the PUC file a report with the Board of Supervisors describing its efforts to meet these clean energy requirements.
 The Board of Supervisors could modify these requirements by a 2/3 vote if it found the change serves the public interest.

 Proposition would create an Office of the Independent Ratepayer Advocate to make recommendations about utility rates to the City's PUC.
 The City Administrator would appoint the Independent Ratepayer Advocate, whose office would have the same powers and duties as the Office of the Independent Ratepayer Advocate described in Proposition [Letter assigned to Office of the Independent Ratepayer Advocate].
-However, Proposition would make the appointment and removal of the Independent Ratepayer Advocate subject to Board of Supervisors' approval.
+However, Proposition would make the appointment and removal of the Independent Ratepayer Advocate subject to Board of Supervisors' approval in the same manner the Board approves the appointment or removal of the City Administrator.
+4

-Proposition would create a new exception to the voter-approval requirement for the issuance of revenue bonds.
-This exception would allow the Board of Supervisors to approve the issuance of revenue bonds to pay for public utility facilities, not limited to electricity facilities, without voter approval.
+Proposition would allow the Board of Supervisors to approve the issuance of revenue bonds to pay for public utility facilities, not limited to electricity facilities, without further voter approval after reviewing a report from the PUC and upon finding that doing so is in the public interest.5